PhilanthropyDataCommons/service/docs/ENTITY_RELATIONSHIP_DIAGRAM.md

 The above flow is based on an assumption that we know this is the first time the applicant had submitted a proposal / it is not an update to an existing proposal.

-The API would create a new Proposal, a new Proposal Version, and then it would store one `Proposal Field Value` per `Canonical Field`.
+The API would create a new Proposal, a new Proposal Version, and then it would store one `Proposal Field Value` per `Base Field`.
 Those field values would then be incorporated in future lookups according to the "Pre-filling an Proposal" logic.

 The API might then send alerts to other GMSs depending on business logic, but that is an implementation detail and outside of the scope of this particular example.